 The semi-finalists of the 2019 Tevlin Challenger have been decided with the tournament’s top three seeds still in the hunt for the title.
-Part of the ITF Women’s Circuit, the Tevlin Challenger offers $60,000 in total prize money and is being played on the courts of Aviva Centre in Toronto with admission free of charge for spectators.
+Part of the ITF Women’s Circuit, the Tevlin Challenger offers $60,000 in total prize money and is being played on the courts of Sobeys Stadium in Toronto with admission free of charge for spectators.

 Top seed Kirsten Flipkens continued her fine form with a 6-3, 6-2 victory over Elitsa Kostova (No. 7) of Bulgaria.
 The Belgian made short work of Kostova, clinching her passage through to Saturday’s semi-final in just one hour and 16 minutes.
 Great Britain’s Samantha Murray, a beaten semi-finalist in Saguenay last week, will face Flipkens in the last four having defeated Indy De Vroome of the Netherlands 7-5, 3-6, 6-1 in her quarter-final.

 Francesca Di Lorenzo (No. 2) of the United States also advanced to the semi-finals following an entertaining victory over compatriot Catherine Harrison.
 Di Lorenzo went a set down after losing a tiebreak 9-7 in the first before battling back to win the second set comfortably 6-1 and the third set 6-4.
 The American will face Bibiane Schoofs (No. 3) of the Netherlands on Saturday after the 31-year-old overcame Jessika Ponchet (No. 6) of France 6-4, 6-4.